 - In General informations

-Borghese Gallery Hours and General Information
+Borghese Gallery Hours & General Information for Travelers

-The Borghese Gallery is a must-visit attraction in Rome.
 It’s home to incredible paintings by artists such as Caravaggio, Titian and Raphael, and sculptures dating back to the 1st century AD.
 The Borghese Gallery also houses the world’s largest collection of Bernini masterpieces.

 How to get to the Borghese Gallery ?